eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 from the persistent store if no consumer has attached to receive the event before the message expires.

-In order to support environments where the AMQP Messaging Network cannot be configured accordingly, the protocol adapter supports setting a downstream event message's *ttl* property based on the default *ttl* and *max-ttl* values configured for a tenant/device as described in the [Tenant API]
+In order to support environments where the AMQP Messaging Network cannot be configured accordingly, the protocol adapter supports setting a downstream event message's *ttl* property based on the *hono-ttl* property set as a header or a query parameter in the event requests by the devices.
-({{< relref "/api/tenant#resource-limits-configuration-format" >}}).
+Also the default *ttl* and *max-ttl* values can be configured for a tenant/device as described in the [Tenant API] ({{< relref "/api/tenant#resource-limits-configuration-format" >}}).